SuOnTheRun/measurement-wizard/README.md

 # measurement-wizard
-Blis measurement wiz to get the right solution to the right problem
+Blis measurement wizard to get the right solution to the right problem